diezfx/idlegame-frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+- create new jobs page similar to other game

+- create monsters page
+- create jobs page(will show all currently running jobs)
+- create inventory page